risk-first/website/estimating/Fixing-Scrum.md

 ![Time Boxing Causes Coordination Risk](/images/generated/estimating/scrum/scrum3.png)

-In order to balance this risk, Sprints are time-boxed:  rather than just requesting feedback every five minutes or _whenever_, the idea is that the development team completes a Sprint within a fixed period of time (two weeks being common).
+In order to balance the risks, Sprints are time-boxed:  rather than just requesting feedback every five minutes or _whenever_, the idea is that the development team completes a Sprint within a fixed period of time (two weeks being common).
 On the one hand, this means everyone can have a regular meeting in their diary, and agree up-front about how much of their schedule will be taken up in Sprint Reviews.

-But the problem is that now the development team has to coordinate it's work to be ready with completed software before the Sprint Review starts.
+But the problem is that now the developers have to coordinate their work to be ready before the Sprint Review starts.
 Even for a _development team of one_ it can be a challenge to coordinate like this:   often, development is completed a few days early, or incomplete by the day of the demo, so it might be easier to move the meeting.

 As the number of developers in the team grows, the [Coordination Risk](/Coordination-Risk.md) increases:  rather than bulls-eye'ing a single feature for demo day, you're now expecting a whole team to do it.